Twiage/default-node-proj-template/README.md

 1. Listener port 443:HTTPS
 1. Create new target group with name {project name}-{env}
 1. Target group protocol should be HTTP
+1. Path pattern should be the same as health check
+1. Evaluation order should increment the evaluation order table below
 1. Confirm health check URL. (ie for the media-services project => /media/health)
 1. Uncheck Enable service discovery integration
 1. Next => Next => Create